 Bacterial infections are the most common cause of sepsis.
 However, sepsis can also be caused by other infections.
 The infection can begin anywhere bacteria or other infectious agents can enter the body.
 It can result from something as seemingly harmless as a scraped knee or nicked cuticle or from a more serious medical problem such as appendicitis, pneumonia, meningitis, or a urinary tract infection.

 Sepsis may accompany infection of the bone, called osteomyelitis.
 In hospitalized patients, common sites of initial infection include IV lines, surgical incisions, urinary catheters, and bed sores.

 Although anyone can get sepsis, certain groups of people are at greater risk.
 They include:

-People whose immune systems are not functioning well due to illnesses such as HIV/AIDS or cancer or use of drugs that suppress the immune system, such as those to prevent rejection of transplanted organs
+People whose immune systems are not functioning well due to illnesses such as HIV/AIDS or cancer or use of drugs that suppress the immune system, such as steroids and those used to prevent rejection of transplanted organs

 Very young babies

 The elderly, particularly if they have other health problems

 People who have recently been hospitalized and/or had invasive medical procedures